JamesBremner/quadtree/README.md

 # quadtree

 A quadtree is used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions.
-The leaf cell conyains a point.
+The leaf cell contains a point.

 https://en.wikipedia.org/wiki/Quadtree